New Zealand opens up travel bubble with neighboring Australia

 Travel bubbles have been mooted by nations around the world since the early months of the pandemic, but logistics and shifting patterns of virus spread have complicated such plans.

-Singapore and Hong Kong were scheduled to launch an air travel bubble in November last year.
+Singapore and Hong Kong were scheduled to launch an air travel bubble last November.
 However, the plan was delayed after Hong Kong saw a surge in cases.

-Australia’s own half-bubble has been halted twice so far due to virus concerns and authorities in both countries have said the same may happen again if new cases spread.
+Australia’s half-bubble with New Zealand has been halted twice so far due to virus concerns, and authorities in both countries have said the same may happen again if new cases spread.

 But persistent low cases in some countries have allowed travel bubbles to open.
 This week, the Pacific Island nation of Palau welcomed back tourists after a year of closed borders caused significant economic losses.

-Palau, one of the few nations on earth not to have recorded any cases of covid-19, was so far only allowing travel from Taiwan, where domestic transmission of the virus had been tightly controlled.
+Palau, one of the few nations not to have recorded any cases of covid-19, was so far only allowing travel from Taiwan, where domestic transmission of the virus had been tightly controlled.
 Palau has also moved swiftly to vaccinate its small population of 18,000.

-Taiwanese Health Minister Chen Shih-Chung said this week that the travel bubble was only possible because “both sides have controlled the epidemic well.”
+Taiwanese Health Minister Chen Shih-chung said this week that the travel bubble was only possible because “both sides have controlled the epidemic well.”

-Australian and New Zealand officials hope their own bubble arrangement will revive tourist businesses that have been hit by the border closures.
+Australian and New Zealand officials hope their bubble arrangement will revive tourist businesses that have been hit by the border closures.
 Australia was New Zealand’s largest source of international tourists before the pandemic.

 The travel bubble also will free up quarantine spots for New Zealanders returning from places where the virus is still rampant.
 Travelers from Australia are now taking up about 40 percent of the places in government-managed quarantine facilities.